Stochastic ion emission perturbation mechanisms in atom probe tomography: Linking simulations to experiment: Results and Discussion

 Based on the SSIMs, we can determine the distributions (i.e.~the mean and standard deviation) that most closely match the experimental data (see Fig.~\ref{fig:ni_ssim_heatmap}).
 For Al and simulations with just lateral velocity perturbations, the optimal agreement between experimental and simulated maps was obtained for a normally distributed perturbation energy centered at 0.3~eV and with a standard deviation parameter of 0.0948~eV (RSD~$\sigma_{E_\perp} / \langle E_\perp \rangle = 0.316$), truncated at zero.
 This means that the perturbation energies are very high, with moderate dispersion.
 With the moderate dispersion the effect of truncation is minimal, giving a true mean of 0.3~eV and standard deviation of 0.0944~eV.
 In the case of Ni and simulations with roll-up, the best match is with normally distributed energies centered at 0.155~eV and with a standard deviation parameter of 0.155~eV (RSD of 1.0), truncated at zero.
 The actual SSIM values are slightly lower than in the Al case.
 Here the energies are lower, but the relative dispersion is much higher.
 This means that the true mean (with the truncation taken into account) is 0.200~eV and the standard deviation 0.123~eV.\\

-These values can be compared with theoretical estimates for field-induced polarization for small displacements~\cite{baibuz2022polarization} corresponding to scales relevant for roll-up (see Appendix~\ref{app:polar} for full calculation).
+These values can be compared with theoretical estimates---which constitute lower bounds---for field-induced polarization for small displacements~\cite{baibuz2022polarization} corresponding to scales relevant for roll-up (see Appendix~\ref{app:polar} for full calculation).
 These computed values are around half a (true) standard deviation below the true mean of the distributions obtained with the maximization of SSIMs, for both Al and Ni.
-There are a few possible sources of discrepancy here.
-The displacement of the ions might exceed the one lattice step used in the calculation (and in practice our simulations).
-A more likely source of error is the enhanced local curvature.
-The computed values are a lower bound based on the radius of curvature given by the whole hemispherical tip, but locally the curvature might be much higher, especially near the atomic terraces where roll-up effects are most prominent.
-Finally, the effective polarizability of near-surface adatoms can be larger than the isolated atom value used in the computation.
-We also note that experimental estimates of the energies related to the ion aberration mechanisms~\cite{suchorski1996noble} have indicated energy scales around 0.5~eV---much higher than the thermal energies which are in the range of a few meV---which is not too far from our results, if one considers the fairly broad distributions.
+In addition to the estimates being lower bounds, there are a few possible other sources of discrepancy.
+The displacement of the ions might exceed the one lattice step, the local curvature can have large local enhancements (especially near the atomic terraces where roll-up effects are most prominent), and finally, the effective polarizability of near-surface adatoms can be larger than the isolated atom value used in the computation.
+We also note that experimental estimates of the energies related to the ion aberration mechanisms~\cite{suchorski1996noble} have indicated energy scales around 0.5~eV---much higher than the thermal energies which are in the range of a few meV---which is not too far from our results, if one considers the fairly broad distributions.\\